bracketdash/cornered/README.md

 ### Winning The Game

-The last player to maintain at least one of their checkers on their starting space wins.
+The last player to maintain at least 1 of their checkers on their starting space wins.